fish-shell/fish-shell/doc_src/cmds/argparse.rst

 - An optional alphanumeric short flag character.

-- An optional long flag name, seperated from the short flag (if present) by a ``/``.
+- An optional long flag name preceded by a ``/``.
 If neither a short flag nor long flag are present, an error is reported.

+    - If there is no short flag, and the long flag name is more than one character, the ``/`` can be omitted.

     - For backwards compatibility, if there is a short and a long flag, a ``-`` can be used in place of the ``/``, if the short flag is not to be usable by users (in which case it will also not be exposed as a flag variable).